viktoknst/Cloud-Onboarding/doc/Development/Code guidelines.md

 A class may exist if and only if it stores at least 2 pieces of data.

 If you cant come up with a rational, sane-sounding name for something, dont do it.

+If you cant come up with a sane unit test for something, dont do it.

 Where possible, functions with (important) side effects should not be parts of an expression.
 Or at least not a complex one.